A peaceful haven

 Houses service charge

 Every house on the Estate contributes a small amount annually to cover essential items including insurance and routine maintenance of our communal gardens and service roads.
 The charge for 2021, which was set at the Annual General Meeting, is just £60 a house.
-We can't visit in person for the time being so please pay promptly (invoices were issued in May) and by bank transfer if possible, rather than cash or cheque.
+Please always pay service charge promptly (invoices are normally issued in May) and by bank transfer if possible, rather than cash or cheque.
 Email email@example.com if you have lost the invoice, have any questions about the service charge or wish to pay arrears from previous years.

 You may get a letter through your door inviting you to join something called Nextdoor.
 This is a commercial outfit (not a scam) but it's nothing to do with the residents association.
 Like other US-based tech companies, it offers a 'free' service as a way of harvesting people's personal information for marketing purposes.